mpollmeier/scala-repl-pp/README.md

 Check if any of those changes need to be reapplied to this repo - some files have been copied and slightly adjusted, the majority of functionality is reused.
 If there's any binary incompatible changes (which is typically the case between minor versions), you need to add new projects for `core` and `server` in [build.sbt](build.sbt), add new `core/src/main/scala-3.x.y` directories etc.

-### Updating the shaded libraries
+## Updating the shaded libraries
 See [import-instructions.md](shaded-libs/import-instructions.md).

-## Fineprint
+# Fineprint
-(*) To keep our codebase concise we do use libraries, most importantly the [com.lihaoyi](https://github.com/com-lihaoyi/) stack.
+(*) To keep our codebase concise we do use libraries (mostly from the [com.lihaoyi](https://github.com/com-lihaoyi/) stack).
 We want to ensure that users can freely use their own dependencies without clashing with the `srp` classpath though, so we [copied them into our build](shaded-libs/src/main/scala/replpp/shaded) and [changed the namespace](shaded-libs/import-instructions) to `replpp.shaded`.
-Many thanks to the original authors, also for choosing permissive licenses.
+Many thanks to the original authors for permissive licensing!